awsdocs/amazon-appstream2-developer-guide/doc_source/getting-started.md

 **Note**
 Users in the AppStream 2\.0 user pool can't be assigned to stacks with fleets that are joined to an Active Directory domain\.

 For this getting started exercise, you can use the AppStream 2\.0 user pool\.
 This access method enables you to create and manage users by using a permanent login portal URL\.
-To quickly test application streaming without setting up users, complete the following steps to create a temporary URL\.
+To quickly test application streaming without setting up users, complete the following steps to create a temporary URL, also known as a streaming URL\.

 **To provide access to users with a temporary URL**

+1. In the navigation pane, choose **Fleets**\.

+1. In the list of fleets, choose the fleet that is associated with the stack for which you want to create a streaming URL\.
+Verify that the status of the fleet is **Running**\.

 1. In the navigation pane, choose **Stacks**\.
 Select the stack, and then choose **Actions**, **Create Streaming URL**\.